Non-Compete Agreement Template, Free Download 2026

 A key employee or executive is resigning to join a competitor, and you need to review or enforce the non-compete they signed at hire to prevent the immediate transfer of your confidential strategies, client relationships, and institutional knowledge to a direct rival.

-You are hiring an independent contractor or consultant who will be exposed to highly sensitive proprietary information and want to include a reasonable non-competition provision in the engagement agreement or as a standalone document.
+You are hiring an independent contractor (use our independent contractor agreement template) or consultant who will be exposed to highly sensitive proprietary information and want to include a reasonable non-competition provision in the engagement agreement or as a standalone document.

 What Should a Non-Compete Agreement Include?